monkrb/website/app/views/help/stories.markdown

       end
     end

-Stories alllows you to keep it simple and avoid having to translate English to code, just to have a pretty output.
+Stories allows you to keep it simple and avoid having to translate English to code, just to have a pretty output.

 Instead of that, when you run your tests with the **stories runner**, you get this output: